Also under Family And Relationship LawFamily And Relationship Law Home

 We can provide you with sensitive legal advice about obtaining an intervention order and/or defending an intervention order.
 We can also organise legal representation for you on the day of your court hearing.

-If a Respondent does not follow or “breaches” (breaks the conditions of the order) it is called a contravention.
+If a Respondent does not follow or “breaches” (i.e. breaks the conditions of) the order, it is called a contravention.

 Breaking court orders is a crime.
 The police must investigate any Intervention Order breaches.
-If the police find that the Respondent has breached an order they can charge the respondent with contravening the order.
+If the police find that the Respondent has breached an order, they can charge the Respondent.
 Consequences for breaching an intervention include large fines or a term of imprisonment.

-If you are concerned that allegations of breaching an Intervention Order has been made against you, it will be important to seek legal advice about your options in responding to the allegations.
+If you are concerned that allegations of breaching an Intervention Order have been made against you, it will be important to seek legal advice about your options in responding to the allegations.